As an e-shareholder, we’ll communicate with you electronically and your dividends will be paid directly into your bank or building society account.

 Tax on any dividends you receive over £2,000 will be charged at:

-Dividends within your allowance will still count towards your basic or higher rate bands and may therefore affect the rate of tax that you pay on dividends you receive in excess of the £2,000 allowance.
+Dividends within your allowance will still count towards your basic or higher rate bands and may therefore affect the rate of tax that you pay on dividends you receive in excess of the £2,000 income.

-Dividends received on shares held in an Individual Savings Account (ISA) continue to be tax free.
+Dividends received on shares held in an Individual Savings Account (ISA) continue to be tax-free.

 Spot the warning signs